We recommend that you upgrade to the latest version of your browser.

 Children with AMC usually receive a close, clinical follow-up with extensive orthopedic surgery, manipulation of joints, physiotherapy and occupational therapy.
 However, the follow-up becomes considerably less with age.
 This is probably related to the lack of knowledge about aetiology, function and needs of adults with AMC.
 Our group recently performed a scoping review revealing knowledge gaps related to ageing and implications on daily life, but also regarding the etiological causes behind AMC.

 The overarching aim of this project is to gain new insights into the phenotype - genotype connection of AMC.
 Further, we will close important knowledge gaps about the implications of the disease on daily life of adults.
-We will invite all patients registrered at the National Resource Center for AMC to take part in the study, which will perform extensive examinations based on the unique combined competence of the multidisciplinary team.
+We will invite all patients registrered at the Norwegian Center for Rare Diseases to take part in the study, which will perform extensive examinations based on the unique combined competence of the multidisciplinary team.

 Project leader, main supervisor

-Lena Lande Wekre, MD, PhD, Senior Consultant, TRS National Resource Centre for Rare Disorders, Sunnaas Rehabilitation Hospital
+Lena Lande Wekre, MD, PhD, Senior Consultant, Norwegian Centre for for Rare Disorders, unit Sunnaas.

 Co-supervisor, investigator neurophysiology